 It's not difficult to qualify for an emotional support animal.
 A licensed mental health professional (therapist, psychiatrist, MD, etc.) must determine that your anxiety, depression, PTSD experience, or other emotional challenge is disabling.

-If you don't have a therapist or your therapist is unwilling to write an animal emotional support letter, use Chilhowee Psychological Services (CPS).
-CPS offers an emotional support animal assessment and provides low-cost ESA letters with no hidden fees.
-You can also call them toll free at 888-973-0489.
+If you don't have a therapist or your therapist is unwilling to write an animal emotional support letter, we offer a NO-RISK emotional support animal letter assessment.

 Even if a property has a cats-only policy, the landlord must accept your emotional support animal if it is a dog.